2013 Montana Grizzlies football team

 The 2013 Montana Grizzlies football team represented the University of Montana in the 2013 NCAA Division I FCS football season.
 The Grizzlies were led by second-year head coach Mick Delaney and played their home games on campus at Washington–Grizzly Stadium.
 Montana participated as a member of the Big Sky Conference, of which they are a charter member.
 They finished the season 10–3, 6–2 in Big Sky play to finish in third place.
 They received an at-large bid to the FCS Playoffs where they lost in the second round to Coastal Carolina.

 Schedule

-Source: Official Schedule

 Despite also being a member of the Big Sky Conference, the game with North Dakota on September 14 is considered a non conference game and will have no effect on the Big Sky Standings.